codesnippetspro/code-snippets/readme.txt

 * __Shift-Ctrl-F / Cmd-Option-F__ : Replace
 * __Shift-Ctrl-R / Shift-Cmd-Option-F__ : Replace all

-= Will I lose my snippets if I change the theme or upgrade WordPress? = No, the snippets are added to the WordPress database so are independent of the theme and unaffected by WordPress upgrades.
+=== Will I lose my snippets if I change the theme or upgrade WordPress? === No, the snippets are stored in the WordPress database and are independent of the theme and unaffected by WordPress upgrades.

-= Can the plugin be completely uninstalled? =
+=== Can the plugin be completely uninstalled? ===
 Yes, when you delete Code Snippets using the 'Plugins' menu in WordPress it will clean up the database table and a few other bits of data.
-Be careful not to remove Code Snippets using the Plugins menu unless you want this to happen.
+Be careful not to remove Code Snippets by deleting it from the Plugins menu unless you want this to happen.

-= Can I copy any snippets I've created to another WordPress site? = Yes!
+=== Can I copy any snippets I've created to another WordPress site? === Yes!
 You can individually export a single snippet using the link below the snippet name on the 'Manage Snippets' page or bulk export multiple snippets using the 'Bulk Actions' feature.
 Snippets can later be imported using the 'Import Snippets' page by uploading the export file.

-= Can I export my snippets to PHP for a site where I'm not using the Code Snippets plugin? = Yes.
+=== Can I export my snippets to PHP for a site where I'm not using the Code Snippets plugin? === Yes.
 Click the checkboxes next to the snippets you want to export, and then choose **Export to PHP** from the Bulk Actions menu and click Apply.
 The generated PHP file will contain the exported snippets' code, as well as their name and description in comments.

-= Can I run network-wide snippets on a multisite installation? = You can run snippets across an entire multisite network by **Network Activating** Code Snippets through the Network Dashboard.
+=== Can I run network-wide snippets on a multisite installation? === You can run snippets across an entire multisite network by **Network Activating** Code Snippets through the Network Dashboard.
 You can also activate Code Snippets just on the main site, and then individually on other sites of your choice.

-= Is there anyway to add categories to snippets? = Users of Code Snippets version 1.7 and later can install the [Code Snippets Tags](http://wordpress.org/plugins/code-snippets-tags) plugin for the ability to add tags to snippets, and then later filter the snippets by tag for easier organization.

-= I need help with Code Snippets =
+=== I need help with Code Snippets ===
-You can get help with Code Snippets either on the [WordPress Support Forums](http://wordpress.org/support/plugin/code-snippets/), on [GithHub](https://github.com/bungeshea/code-snippets/issues), or on [WordPress Answers](http://wordpress.stackexchange.com).
+You can get help with Code Snippets either on the [WordPress Support Forums][support], on [GithHub][issues], or on [WordPress Answers](http://wordpress.stackexchange.com).

-= I have an idea for a cool feature for Code Snippets! = That's great!
-Let me know by starting (or adding to) a topic in the [Support Forums](http://wordpress.org/support/plugin/code-snippets/) or open an issue on [GitHub](https://github.com/bungeshea/code-snippets/issues).
+=== I have an idea for a cool feature for Code Snippets! === That's great!
+Let me know by starting (or adding to) a topic in the [Support Forums][support] or open an issue on [GitHub][issues].

-= I want to contribute to and help develop the Code Snippets plugin! = That's fantastic!
-Join me on [GitHub](https://github.com/bungeshea/code-snippets), and also be sure to check out the [development page](http://code-snippets.bungeshea.com/development/) on the [project website](http://code-snippets.bungeshea.com).
+=== I want to contribute to and help develop the Code Snippets plugin! === That's fantastic!
+Join me on [GitHub](http://github.com/bungeshea/code-snippets), and also be sure to check out the [development page](http://code-snippets.bungeshea.com/development/) on the [project website](http://code-snippets.bungeshea.com).

 == Screenshots ==